930 professionals at Knights service 12,000 clients across the full spectrum of legal & professional services.

 Andrew advises on a wide range of trading arrangements, start-up documentation, outsourcing contracts, franchising, supply, agency or distribution agreements, and e-commerce.
 Where contracts involve a formal tender process, he advises and provides training on bid strategies and general business risk management.

-Andrew is also the office leader in Derby and Leicester where he is responsible for client management and growing and building the team.
+Andrew is also the office leader in Leicester where he is responsible for client management and growing and building the team.
 This includes recruiting, developing and promoting lawyers who share the positive and open culture, and providing ongoing training and coaching.